 We transact business predominantly in U.S. dollars and bill and collect our sales in U.S. dollars.
-A weakening of the dollar could cause our overseas vendors to require renegotiation of the prices we pay for their goods and services.
-In the future, customers may make payments in non-U.S. currencies.
-In addition, approximately 5% of our costs are denominated in non-U.S. currencies, including British pounds, Hong Kong dollars, Japanese Yen, Chinese Yuan, and Taiwan dollars.
+A weakening of the dollar could cause our overseas vendors to require renegotiation of either the prices or currency we pay for their goods and services.
+In the future, customers may negotiate pricing and make payments in non-U.S. currencies.
+During fiscal 2006, approximately 5% of our costs were denominated in non-U.S. currencies, including British pounds, Hong Kong dollars, Japanese Yen, Chinese Yuan, and Taiwan dollars.

-Fluctuations in foreign currency exchange rates could affect our cost of goods, operating expenses, and operating margins and could result in exchange losses.
+If our overseas vendors or customers require us to transact business in non-U.S. currencies, fluctuations in foreign currency exchange rates could affect our cost of goods, operating expenses, and operating margins and could result in exchange losses.
 In addition, currency devaluation can result in a loss to us if we hold deposits of that currency.
 Hedging foreign currencies can be difficult, especially if the currency is not freely traded.
 We cannot predict the impact of future exchange rate fluctuations on our operating results.
 We currently do not hedge any foreign currencies, accordingly, we have no foreign currency hedge contracts outstanding as of the end of our fiscal year.

-A majority of our contract manufacturers are located in Taiwan, Thailand, Hong Kong, and China, increasing the risk that a natural disaster, labor strike, war, or political unrest in those countries would disrupt our operations.
+A majority of our subcontractors are located in Taiwan, Thailand, Hong Kong, and China, increasing the risk that a natural disaster, labor strike, war, or political unrest in those countries would disrupt our operations.

-A majority of our contract manufacturers are located in Taiwan, Hong Kong, and China.
-Events out of our control, such as earthquakes, fires, floods, or other natural disasters or political unrest, war, labor strikes, or work stoppages, in these countries would disrupt their operations, which would impact our operations.
+A majority of our subcontractors are located in Taiwan, Thailand, Hong Kong, and China.
+Events out of our control, such as earthquakes, fires, floods, or other natural disasters, or political unrest, war, labor strikes, or work stoppages in these countries would disrupt their operations, which would impact our operations.
 The risk of earthquakes in Taiwan is significant because of its proximity to major earthquake fault lines.
 An earthquake, such as the one that occurred in Taiwan in September 1999, could cause significant delays in shipments of our product solutions until we are able to shift our outsourced operations.
-In addition, there is political tension between Taiwan and China, which could lead to hostilities.
+In addition, there is political tension between Taiwan and China that could lead to hostilities.
 If any of these events occur, we may not be able to obtain alternative capacity.
 Failure to secure alternative capacity could cause a delay in the shipment of our product solutions, which would cause our revenue to fluctuate or decline.